 Why startups need a different PRD format

 A 10-section PRD built for an enterprise team assumes: stable user personas, known success metrics, a defined dependency graph, and a team large enough to benefit from formal documentation.
 None of these exist before product-market fit.
-Writing a 10-section PRD in that context is not rigor — it is theater.
+Writing a 10-section PRD in that context is not rigor, it is theater.
 The document becomes stale within two weeks and the team stops reading it.

 The one-page startup PRD template

-1. The problem (2–3 sentences)
+1. The problem (2 to 3 sentences)

 What is the specific user problem?
 Who has it?
 How do we know they have it?